Basketball Offense/Plays - Michigan State Sets - PlaysBy James Gels, from the Coach’s Clipboard Basketball Playbook, @

 Sideline Out-of-Bounds PlaysFour of Michigan State's sideline out-of-bounds plays are presented.
 You can call them whatever you want.

 Line-1This is good for an open 3-point shot (also see the video clip below).
 O1, O4 and O5 line-up as seen in diagram SOB1.
 O3 starts at the ball-side block and cuts up a little to receive the inbounds pass from O2.
 Meanwhile O1 cuts around O4 and O5 to the weak-side wing area.
 After passing, O2 makes a hard basket-cut for the possible give-and-go play with O3.
 If the give-and-go is not there, O2 continues to the opposite corner.
 O1 fakes the basket-cut, reverses direction and comes over the O4-O5 double-screen (diagram SOB2).
 O1 is often open for the 3-point shot here.
 O5 can slip the screen for the pass from O3.
 O4 might also be open for the 3-point shot (diagram SOB2B).

 Get all 27 plays!
-Become a Premium Member or get the Deluxe CD or downloads to get the complete article and animation.
+Become a Premium Member or get the Deluxe CD/download to get the complete article and animation.

 Coach Izzo's DVDs: